 In 1985, Bill left IFF and started his own company.
 His first product was the first molecular modeling software program that ran on a personal computer.
 Unfortunately, this was limited market and in 1989, Bill developed software to assist in the research and development of new flavors and fragrances.
 He continues to run this business.

 Bill is an Elder at the Presbyterian Church of the Mountain in Delaware Water Gap as well as being its Clerk of Session.
 Bill is married, has two children, and three grandchildren.

 The Vice Moderator is also elected annually by the Presbytery.
 The Vice Moderator assists the Moderator and helps guide the Presbytery in its work and mission.

-The Chairperson of the Presbytery Lead Team is elected annually from its members.
-The Chairperson chairs the meeting of the Presbytery Lead Team, and helps guide the Presbytery in its work and mission.
+The Chairperson of the Presbytery Administrative Board is the past moderator of the Lehigh Presbytery.
+The Chairperson chairs the meeting of the Administrative Board, and helps guide the Presbytery in its work and mission.

 The Treasurer is elected by Presbytery to a three-year term, without limitation.
 The Treasurer monitors the work of the Bookkeeper, provides a monthly overview of Presbytery’s finances for the Board of Trustees, makes recommendations to the Board as appropriate, and serves ex officio with the Finance Committee.

 Nelson Rabenold has worked in public accounting for over 40 years.
 He was self-employed as a CPA in the Lehigh Valley for over 30 years.
 He is a member of the First Presbyterian Church of Allentown since 1986 and has served as an Elder, Deacon, Trustee (Treasurer), and was an active member of the church’s theatre group, the Presbyteers.